- 24 June 2026

 Moderator:

-Tech sprawl is quietly killing budgets while quantum, blockchain and sovereign AI opportunities explode.
+In a landscape of tighter IT budgets, increasing tech sprawl, and rapid emerging technology disruption, CIOs must go beyond modernization—they must rationalise and optimise IT portfolios with precision and strategic intent.
 In this session, discover how leading Malaysian organisations are ruthlessly auditing portfolios, eliminating redundancy, and intelligently layering next-generation technologies onto existing infrastructure — all while keeping the lights on and winning board approval.

 - Effective portfolio auditing and consolidation